geon0325/image_clustering/README.md

 <pre><code>$ python3 make_labels_true.py
 $ python3 evaluation.py</code></pre>

+## Training
+Our repository contains pre-trained model of two classifiers.
++ fc_nn_model.json
++ fc_nn_weight.h5
+This two files are each feature extracting FC layer's structure and weights.
++classifier_model.json
++classifier_weight.h5
+This two files are each pair classifier structure and weights.

+If you want to retrain our model, you can run "training.py"
+<pre><code>$ python3 training.py</pre></code>
+This code retrain our model and save above 4 files in directory that training.py is in.

 ## Notes
 Our model contains additional configuration "DROP_P" in config.py that means drop probability of feature pairs.